drivera123/LDRS591/_pages/unit-5-learning-activities.md

 6. Did the data analysis represent a good quantitative process?
 7. Did the results provide a good explanation of the study's purpose?

 Make sure that you include your article reference, quality rating \(0-3\) and also the rationale/evidence for your rating in your response.
 Please post your evaluation on your blog.

-Add your post to the "Learning Activities" and "Unit 5" categories.
+Make sure you add a link to this page in your post.

+##### Categories for this post:

+* ldrs591
+* Unit 5
+* Learning Activity 35

-### Learning Activity 7: Blog post 4
+### Learning Activity 36 - Blog post

 Prepare a brief 250- to 500-word response to the following:

 As a consumer of research reports, the most important thing\(s\) for me in the methods and results section of a high-quality quantitative research report is/are . . .

 Close with one question that invites further comment and discussion.

-Please post this reflection brief to the "Learning Activities" and "Unit 5".
+Make sure you add a link to this page in your post.

+##### Categories for this post:

+* ldrs591
+* Unit 5
+* Learning Activity 36